We hear with our ears right?

 Maree O’Sullivan (Audiologist)

-Hearing aids are not just a volume control.
+Hearing aids do not act like a volume control.
 Everything will not just sound louder, like when you turn up the TV.
 Hearing aids are programmed specifically to improve your hearing.
 They are set up and programmed to compensate for your specific hearing loss.
 They usually amplify quieter sounds more and louder sounds less, or not at all.
 You will pick up sounds you had forgotten about as you have been unable to detect them for years.

-The sound level and the way hearing aids amplify is constantly changing depending on the listening environment you are in.
-This is because they detect the environment and optimise the sound directed to your ears, which helps your brain use the sound information.
+The sound level and the way hearing aids amplify is constantly changing depending on the listening environment that you are in.
+They detect the environment and optimise the sound directed to your ears, which helps your brain use the sound information.

-We must match the right level of technology to your listening needs.
-For example, well-fitted hearing aids will help you "confidently" hear what is said - the first time.
-This means you will not need to keep doing mental calculations to work out what they could have said, and no need to ask for repeats.
+It is important we match the right level of technology to your listening needs.
+Well fitted hearing aids will help you to confidently hear what is said the first time.
+This means you will not need to keep doing mental calculations to work out what they could have said and no need to ask for repeats.

 Most hearing aids will work well in easy listening environments.
-Higher-end hearing aids give a more refined sound and allow you to sound clearly and in more detail.
-This leads to reduced listening effort for the wearer.
-Higher-end hearing aids give better results in difficult listening environments like noisy and echoey rooms.
+Higher end hearing aids are able to modify the sound in more detail often giving better sound quality and reduced listening effort for the wearer.
+Higher end hearing aids give better results in difficult listening environments like noisy and echoey rooms.

 Are you ready for your own hearing adventure?

 Are you are at the point where you are ready to do something to help your hearing?
-Then, you are welcome to make an appointment for a hearing assessment and hearing aid consultation.
+You are welcome to make an appointment for a hearing assessment and hearing aid consultation.

-During the appointment, we will program some hearing aids up, especially for your hearing levels, and experience the new and clearer sound.
+During the appointment we will program some hearing aids up especially for your hearing levels and let you experience the new and clearer sound.

-If there is time, you can even go next door to the cafe for a coffee so you can see what it is like to hear clearly even in noise.
+If there is time you can even go next door to the cafe for a coffee so you can see what is is like to hear clearly even in noise.

 A bit about Auckland Hearing